MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 1. You can also move the cards around.
 Hover your mouse cursor over the title bar of any card,  when you will get a cross shaped cursor select the card and move it to your desired location.

 1. Selecting the title of a card will take you to additional information for that topic.
 You will explore this in the next task.

+1. The left navigation panel provides links/access to information that are part of Microsoft’s Extended Detection and Response (XDR solution) which includes incidents & alerts, hunting, action center,threat analytics, secure score and more.
+It also includes quick access to Microsoft Defender for Endpoint (the links listed under Endpoints, Defender for Office for 365 (links listed under Email and Collaboration), Microsoft Defender for Cloud Apps (links under Cloud apps).
+Explore these options by selecting some of the links.
+To return to the home page of the Microsoft 365 Defender portal, select **Home** on the left navigation panel.

-Keep the browser window open.
+1. Keep the browser window open.

 ### Demo Part 2